kuzzleio/documentation/src/sdk-reference/cpp/1/kuzzle/constructor/index.md

 ### **options**

-It's recommended to initalize this structure with the macro `KUZZLE_OPTIONS_DEFAULT` to have the default values.

 | Option               | Type               | Description                                                        | Default  | Required |
 | -------------------- | ------------------ | ------------------------------------------------------------------ | -------- | -------- |
 | `auto_queue`         | boolean            | Automatically queue all requests during offline mode               | `false`  | no       |